Finding Funding Opportunities

 Mountain West Clinical Translational Infrastructure Network (CTR-IN) provides an array of resources to UM Investigators seeking support which will lead them to successful NIH R01-type proposal development.
 For further detail, visit the Additional Resources section of the Proposal Development Resources webpage.

-There are several resources that you can use when beginning your search for funding.
-Several of these resources are described below, including:
+There are several resources that you can use to search for funding.

 - Foundation Directory Online, a directory of private funding sources